This course teaches students the skills needed to draft contracts that effectuate clients’ needs and anticipate potential legal problems.

-This course teaches the skills needed to draft corporate contracts and documents that effectuate clients’ needs and anticipate potential legal problems.
+This writing and research course teaches the skills needed to draft transactional documents in the context of labor and employment legal practice.

 Drafting: Legislation